Inland Empire: Politics

 While the region as a whole had traditionally leaned more Republican than the rest of California, newer residents are less likely to identify with the Republican party than longer-term residents (36 percent to 42 percent), and the total number of residents identifying with the Democrats (34 percent) slightly edged over the number identifying with the Republican party (33 percent).

 In the 2008 presidential election, Democratic candidate Barack Obama carried both Riverside and San Bernardino counties, becoming only the second Democrat to carry both counties since Lyndon Johnson in 1964.
-In 2012, Obama repeated this feat and again carried both counties, and the two Inland Empire counties have stayed in the Democratic column in presidential elections since.
-Nonetheless, the area continues to be far friendlier to Republicans than Los Angeles County or the San Francisco Bay Area.
+In 2012, Obama repeated this feat and again carried both counties, and the two Inland Empire counties stayed in the Democratic column until Donald Trump flipped them narrowly in 2024.
+The area continues to be far friendlier to Republicans than Los Angeles County or the San Francisco Bay Area.

 Non-Hispanic Whites and non-Hispanic Blacks have the highest participation rates for nearly every type of political activity, while Latinos and Asian Americans lag significantly behind those groups in terms of volunteerism and organizational membership.
 The 2006 immigration protests have significantly boosted political participation among Latinos.

 Religion

 Many faiths and denominations are found and represented in the area.
 The Roman Catholic parishes in the region belong to the church's Diocese of San Bernardino.

-Mormons and Seventh-day Adventists have communities in the towns of Loma Linda and Redlands near San Bernardino.
-Mormons also have congregations in the High Desert region.
 Seventh-day Adventists operate Loma Linda University.

 The Inland Empire has a Jewish community, and additionally a Jewish American community is in and around the Sun City neighborhood of Menifee.
 According to the United Jewish Citizens of the Desert, the Coachella Valley has an estimated 20,000 American Jews, one of California's largest Jewish communities, as a result of being a major retirement destination.

-There are also some fast-growing Muslim communities with around 30,000 American Muslims in 2019, mostly concentrated around the UCR campus in Riverside, Irvine and central Corona.
-All locations have well-established Islamic Centers gathering faith members for weekly Juma prayers as well as other Islamic holidays.